shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics-dbsearch/tutorial.md

 Click **Execute**
 <img src="../../../images/mz2sqlite.png" width=30%>

-The next step is to remove known peptides from the list of PSM's that we acquired from the Peptide shaker results.
-For that we need to perform some text manipulation steps to extract list of known peptides from the Uniprot and cRAP database.
+The next step is to remove known peptides from the list of PSM's that we acquired from the Peptide Shaker results.
+For that we need to perform some text manipulation steps to extract list of known peptides from the UniProt and cRAP database.

 ### Merged Uniprot and cRAP database
 The file named "Trimmed_ref_500_Uniprot_cRAP.fasta" is the trimmed version of Uniprot and cRAP database merged Fasta files.